 Keelung Mountain Introduction

 Keelung Mountain is located in Ruifang District, New Taipei City, with an elevation of 588 meters.
-It is one of Taiwan's minor 100 peaks.
-Keelung Mountain is a conical dormant volcano, belonging to the Keelung volcanic group, characterized by an intrusive volcanic landscape.
-The mountain stands tall and independent and is situated close to the East China Sea, serving as an important landmark for sailors in the past and marking the boundary between the settlements of Jiufen and Jinguashi.
-The area, known for its diverse scenery, offers different beautiful views of Keelung Mountain from various angles.
-From the sea, it resembles a chicken coop, which led to its historical name "Chicken Coop Mountain."
-When viewed from the side, it resembles a pregnant woman lying down, earning it the poetic name "Big Belly Beauty Mountain."
-From the Ruijin Highway, it can be seen resembling Mount Fuji, hence its reputation as "Keelung Fuji."
-The mountain offers stunning views of the city, especially the million-dollar night scenery from the top.
-Keelung Mountain is a popular hiking destination near Jiufen Old Street.
-The hiking trail to the summit consists entirely of stairways, with two pavilions along the way for hikers to rest.
-At the summit, you can enjoy a 360-degree panoramic view of Jiufen, Jinguashi, and the northern coast.
-The best time to hike is at dusk, when the lights transform Jiufen and Jinguashi into a breathtaking golden cityscape.
+It is one of Taiwan’s Small Hundred Peaks and is a conical extinct volcano belonging to the Keelung Volcano Group.
+This mountain, characterized by its intrusive volcanic terrain, stands tall and independent, and its location near the East China Sea made it an important landmark for sailors to identify their position in the early days.
+It also serves as the boundary mountain between the settlements of Jiufen and Jinguashi.
+The changing landscape around the Shuinandong-Jiufen area presents different scenic views of Keelung Mountain; from various angles, it showcases unique beauty.
+From the sea, the mountain resembles a chicken cage, hence the old name "Chicken Cage Mountain."
+Viewed from the side, it looks like a pregnant woman lying sideways, earning the elegant name "Big Belly Beauty Mountain."
+Seen from Ruijin Road, it resembles Mount Fuji, earning the nickname "Keelung Mount Fuji."
+With a panoramic view of the million-dollar night scene over the city, Keelung Mountain is also close to Jiufen Old Street, making it a popular spot for hiking.
+The trail to the summit consists entirely of stairs, and there are two pavilions midway along the path for hikers to rest.
+Upon reaching the peak, one can enjoy a 360-degree view of Jiufen, Jinguashi, and the North Coast.
+Visiting at dusk allows for a breathtaking glimpse of Jiufen and Jinguashi transforming into a golden mountain town as the lights come on.